EXCLUSIVE-JPMorgan tells unvaccinated Manhattan staff to work from home

 By Aaron Saldanha and Matt Scuffham

-NEW YORK, Dec 14 (Reuters) - JPMorgan Chase & Co JPM.N on Tuesday instructed unvaccinated staff in Manhattan to work from home, a further sign that banks and other financial firms are tightening protocols as COVID-19 infections rise and the Omicron coronavirus variant spreads.
+NEW YORK, Dec 14 (Reuters) - JPMorgan Chase & Co JPM.N instructed unvaccinated staff in Manhattan to work from home from Tuesday, a further sign that banks and other financial firms are tightening protocols as COVID-19 infections rise and the Omicron variant spreads.

 The U.S. bank, one of the most aggressive in bringing employees back to the office, had previously allowed unvaccinated staff to work in its Manhattan offices provided they were tested twice a week.

-In a memo to staff seen by Reuters, the bank urged unvaccinated staff to get vaccinated and for those who are eligible to get booster shots.
+In a memo to staff on Monday, the bank urged unvaccinated staff to get vaccinated and for those who are eligible to get booster shots.
 It also relaxed mask requirements for vaccinated staff working in its Manhattan offices.

 "We continue to agree with health authorities that being vaccinated against COVID-19 is the best way to keep ourselves and our loved ones safe - especially as we face the winter months and a new variant - so please consider getting vaccinated if you aren't already, and getting your booster if you are," the memo said.